How to make animated videos & choosing the right animation music

 Not really, in my opinion – even though it obviously helps.
 I would say that the utmost important part of animating is creativity, the willingness to try new things and to spend a lot of time to get better and better.
 After that, in whatever medium you prefer – there are always ways to create animations.
 Photo, 3D, modeling with clay, papercraft, traditional drawings, digital illustrations, creating characters out of cloth, whatever you choose – you’ll be able to create animations!

 We hope Valentin and Erik managed to inspire you to go out and create some epic animations yourself!
-And when it’s time to add background music to your animated video, look no further than the Epidemic Sound library of more than 30 000 tracks and 60 000 sound effects.
-We even have some albums made explicitly for animated videos; check them out:
+And when it’s time to add background music to your animated video, look no further than the Epidemic Sound catalog of more than 50,000 tracks and 200,000 unique sound effects and variations.

 Want to use great music for your content but haven’t got a subscription?
-Sign up for a free trial here.
+Sign up below.

 If you’re curious to see more of Valentin’s and Erik’s work, check out their Instagrams below.